By Natasha Gayle

 Contouring/reshaping is a quick treatment that can help correct mild cases of crooked, cracked, chipped or overlapping teeth.
 This procedure can sometimes have the same effect as braces simply by trimming a few millimeters off of the tooth and, in some cases, replacing it with tooth-colored laminate.
 This can also help get rid of minor defects on your teeth to improve the appearance of your smile based on your preferences.
 One great advantage about this procedure is that it is painless and instantaneous.
 It can be completed in one appointment with a dentist without any anesthesia.
 This is a cosmetic procedure in most cases and can only be used if the problem to be corrected is minor.

 Cosmetic dental procedures can be very costly but have also become more widely available in the past few years.
 Increasingly high demand and advances in treatment processes have both contributed to the rise in popularity.
 Cost for these procedures varies as much as the procedures themselves.
 Many people look for insurance or discount dental plans to help lighten those prices.
 This often proves difficult, since many insurance options do not cover cosmetic procedures.
-Discount dental plans usually provide some discount on cosmetic procedures.
+Discount dental plans, on the other hand, usually provide some discount on cosmetic procedures.
 Regardless of which route you take, an insurance or dental plan can definitely help take some of the pressure off the possibly expensive prices.

 Some insurance plans do not cover many cosmetic procedures, if any, and most don't include teeth whitening/bleaching.
 The ones that do tend to have higher premiums and deductibles, as they are the premier plans.
 Here are a few dental insurance plans that provide some coverage for cosmetic dentistry: